H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

 1. Identify the entangled set \(S_a\) using tags that include relevant principles, domains, roles, and geographic identifiers.
 2. Adjust weights \(w_j\), priorities, or even stored embeddings \(v_j\) for \(x_j \in S_a\) according to a chosen update function (for example, reweighting items that lie within a corrected boundary in GeoDB, or that share a governance tag).

-The specific numerical schemes for these updates can vary (for example, additive, multiplicative, or projection-based adjustments), but the core idea is that a single change to an anchor belief triggers structured adjustments to a family of related items, including those tied to specific places in West Virginia.
+The specific numerical schemes for these updates can vary (for example, additive, multiplicative, or projection‑based adjustments), but the core idea is that a single change to an anchor belief triggers structured adjustments to a family of related items, including those tied to specific places in West Virginia.

 At this stage, this update rule is primarily a conceptual and mathematical framing.
 The concrete implementation is emerging through the entanglement scaffolding described in the next sections.

 ## 8.4 Concrete Entanglement Scaffolding in the Autonomous Learner

-The first concrete implementation of this entanglement idea appears in the optimized autonomous learner that runs on port `8053`.
+The first concrete implementation of this entanglement idea appears in the autonomous learner service (container `jarvis-autonomous-learner`, currently exposing port `8018` and mapped to host port `8009`).
 The learner maintains a lightweight **topic graph** that captures how learning topics are related over time:

 - A module (for example, `topic_entanglement.py`) manages:
-  - A JSON-backed adjacency structure (`topic_graph.json`) mapping each topic to a set of neighbors with weights.
+  - A JSON‑backed adjacency structure (`topic_graph.json`) mapping each topic to a set of neighbors with weights.
   - Functions to load and save this graph at startup and after each update.

 - The learner’s initialization: